mozilla/data-docs/src/public_data/index.md

 ## Accessing Public Data in BigQuery

 To access public datasets in BigQuery, a [Google Cloud Platform][gcp] (GCP) account is required.
 GCP also offers [a free tier][gcp_free] which offers free credits to use and run queries in BigQuery.
+[BigQuery sandbox][bigquery_sandbox] enables users to use BigQuery for free without requiring payment information.

 To get started, log into the [BigQuery console][bigquery_console] or use the [BigQuery command line tools][bigquery_command_line] to [create a new project][bigquery_new_project].